Desert Battle Dress Uniform: History

-Although the chocolate-chip camouflage became well known during the Persian Gulf War, it was originally designed decades prior, in 1962.
+Although the chocolate-chip camouflage became well known during the Persian Gulf War, it was originally designed decades prior, in 1960.
 The U.S. Army, believing that it might one day become necessary to intervene in the Arab–Israeli conflicts, developed a test pattern using the deserts of the southwestern United States as a model.
 When the hostilities in the Middle East wound down, the test pattern was mothballed.
+Renewed interest in desert camouflage due to the US increasing its military presence in the Middle East in the late 1970s led to the project being revived.
 The formation of the U.S. Rapid Deployment Force (RDF) in 1979, with its remit to operate in the Middle East, and protect U.S. interests in the Persian Gulf region, saw the need for desert camouflage clothing to emerge again.
+In 1981, issue of the new Desert Battle Dress Uniform (DBDU) began, limited to elements of the new Rapid Deployment Force (RDF), formed to act as the US contingency response force for the Middle East.
+Units that took part in the annual Bright Star exercises with Egypt and the Multinational Force and Observers (MFO) responsible for monitoring the Sinai Peninsula were also issued the uniform.
+The six-color desert pattern entered service in 1981 at the same time as the woodland BDUs and would be worn in limited numbers by U.S. troops taking part in the biennial Bright Star exercises in Egypt during the 1980s, and by FORSCOM peacekeepers assigned to the Multinational Force and Observers in the Egyptian Sinai Desert, but was not issued in large numbers prior to the Persian Gulf War.
+However, there is evidence that the six-color desert pattern camouflage was in use before 1981 with photographs of American military personnel involved in Operation Eagle Claw in April 1980 using this camouflage pattern in the failed attempt to rescue U.S. embassy staff being held hostage in Iran.